Nationals vs. Braves Player Props Betting Odds

 |0

-- Luis Garcia has eight doubles, a triple, five home runs, 13 walks and 27 RBI (60 total hits).
-He's also swiped three bases.
+- Jeimer Candelario has 17 doubles, two triples, seven home runs, 21 walks and 28 RBI (57 total hits).
+He has stolen one base.

 |Opponent